-- English Composition 101 and 102: Five credits each. - Mathematics: Five credits from courses designated 107 or above or PHIL& 120. - Humanities: Fifteen credits from the distribution list, with one course from at least three of the subject areas listed. - Social Sciences: Fifteen credits from the distribution list, including one course from at least three of the subject areas listed. - Natural Sciences: Fifteen credits from the distribution list, including one course from at least three of the subject areas listed.
+- English Composition 101 and 102: Five credits each. - Mathematics: Five credits from courses designated 107 or above or PHIL& 120. - Humanities: Fifteen credits from the distribution list, with one course from at least three of the subject areas listed.
+Students wishing to use a foreign language as humanities distribution must take the third course in the sequence; additional credits will count as electives.
+A minimum of three credits and a maximum of five credits in one area meet distribution credit in Humanities. - Social Sciences: 15 from the distribution list, including one course from at least three of the subject areas listed. - Natural Sciences: 15 from the distribution list, including one course from at least three of the subject areas listed.
 (One of these courses must be a laboratory course as designated by an "L" following the course number.) - Electives: Additional credits numbered 100 or above to total 90 credits.
 A maximum of 15 of these credits may be professional and technical courses.
 A maximum of three credits may be private music instruction.
 A maximum of three credits may be physical education.
 A cumulative grade point average of 2.0 or above in college-level courses.
 Note: Universities do not accept grades lower than 1.0.

-Associate in Arts-Honors-DTA Degree

-Ninety credits, including courses which meet the requirements of the Honors Program, as described on pages 86-87.
+Associate in Arts, Associate in Science, or Associate in Business-Honors-DTA Degree Degree Requirements Ninety credits, including courses which meet the requirements of the Honors Program, as described on pages 86-87.
 CREDITS ARE TO BE DISTRIBUTED AS FOLLOWS: